Do you accept credit or debit card payments? Do you keep credit card information for future payments?

 - Extra expenses to reduce the loss of profits

-Access to Privacy & Data Security Specialist Services provide by IDT911, such as
+Access to Privacy & Data Security Specialists for services such as:

 - Privacy breach response plan to minimize the impact and potential fallout of a breach